jcksnvllxr80/SideScroller/README.md

 #### Cleaning up references and moves in the editor

 useful when trying to rename a BP and unreal tells you "there is already a BP with that name", but you know there isn't anymore
+See the following link: https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/Redirectors/

 ```shell
 & F:\UE_5.2\Engine\Binaries\Win64\UnrealEditor.exe C:\Users\A-A-Ron\git\SideScroller\SideScroller.uproject -run=ResavePackages -fixupredirects -autocheckout -projectonly -unattended